 The Laboratory Phlebotomy Short-Term Certificate is a skills-oriented program designed to educate and train persons to skillfully collect blood specimens in a variety of situations.
-The curriculum includes introduction to blood collection, special blood collecting techniques, medical terminology, medical ethics, asepsis, human biology, and an eight-week period of clinical hands-on experience in a hospital or medical clinic.
+The curriculum includes introduction to blood collection, special blood collecting techniques, medical terminology, medical ethics, asepsis, human biology, and a five or eight-week period of clinical hands-on experience in a hospital or medical clinic.

 Program contact: Learn more